adopted-ember-addons/ember-data-factory-guy/README.md

 - FactoryGuy.make ... creates model in the store and returns json

-Technically when you call FactoryGuy.make with a store using the DS.FixtureAdapter, the fixture is actually added to the models FIXTURE array.
-It just seems to be added to the store because when you call store.find to get that record, the adapter looks in that FIXTURE array to find it and then puts it in the store.
+Technically when you call FactoryGuy.make with a store using the DS.FixtureAdapter, the fixture is added to the model's FIXTURE array and also pushed into the store.
+Normally the store is populated by the DS.FixtureAdapter when you call store.find.

 ```javascript